realworldocaml/book/book/imperative-programming/README.md

 Here's a function that takes as an argument an arbitrary single-argument function and returns a memoized version of that function.
 Here we'll use Base's `Hashtbl` module, rather than our toy `Dictionary`.

-Note that this implementations requires an argument of a `Hashtbl.Key.t`, which plays the role of the `hash` and `equal` arguments of our implementation.
-As we'll see later, `Hashtbl.Key.t` is an example of what's called a first-class module, which we'll see more of in [First Class Modules](first-class-modules.html#First-Class-Modules).
+This implementation requires an argument of a `Hashtbl.Key.t`, which plays the role of the `hash` and `equal` arguments of the implementation we showed earlier.  `Hashtbl.Key.t` is an example of what's called a first-class module, which we'll see more of in [First Class Modules](first-class-modules.html#First-Class-Modules).

 ```ocaml env=main
 # let memoize m f =